GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 SuSa 30
 **R**: Touch, **D**: Season, **T**: Ind
 **Pen:** 0, 4 charges
 This potion grants a +15 bonus to a person's Living Conditions modifier.
 One of the created charges will be the Lesser Elixir and the effects of the Elixir will remain active for 6 years.
 Aydamir found out that the legendary zoroastrian potion *Haoma* could be used in the brewing process, enhancing the potion of longevity.
-This Elixir costs 9 doses of Sovereign Reagents (or 9 pawns of vis) and an additional 18 pawns of vis for the effects of the Lesser Elixir.
+This Elixir costs 9 doses of Sovereign Reagents (or 9 pawns of vis) and, now, an additional 18 pawns of vis for the effects of the Lesser Elixir.
 *(Minimum Lab Total: 46, Effect: Base 15, +3 Season)*

 ### Vulnero Salutem